Aurorum/petals-theme/readme.txt

 = 1.1 - July ??
 2019 =
 * Add support for the Jetpack Social Menu
 * Distinguish more clearly the difference between an author comment
+* Prevent distorted layout in the Customizer when toggling the display of the site title and description
 * Improve organisation of styling

 = 1.0 - June 23 2019 =